mimeosd/aniketchavan2211/Shell_Scripting/Readme.md

  > which are listed in the order of execution.
 A good shell
  > script will have comments preceded by # sign, describing the
  > steps.

-### Types of Shell

-   - C Shell (csh)
-    Ideal for learners comfortable with the C programming language.Mostly Network Admins use this shell.

-   - Korn Shell (ksh)
-    This highly interactive shell is generally used to automate a wide variety of operating system and system adminstrative tasks.

-   - Bourne Shell (sh) or Bourne Again Shell (bash) Versatile and easy to learn, most widely taught and learnt shell for scripting and interfacing purposes.

-   - Z Shell (zsh)
-    The Z shell is a Unix shell that can be used as an interactive login shell and as a command interpreter for shell scripting.

-   - Tenex Shell (tcsh)
-    Tcsh offers multiple options, including a command-line editor, job control, spellcheck support, configurable
-    command-line completion, a modernized history mechanism,
-    and more.

-   - Friendly Interactive Shell (fish)
-    Fish includes various options, such as syntax highlighting, fancy tab completion, auto-complete suggestions, and more.

 ### Commands and Utilities

   Like the word, "commands" itself says you have to follow